 7. Appetizers, Dinner, and Desert….

 … all at a different location!
 Yep, three different eating places in one night.
 This makes for a great adventure and hopefully 3 different styles of food.
 And hey, who said you had to eat at an expensive, fancy restaurant?

-Your dinner could be from a mom and pop restaurant and dessert could be ice cream from McDonald’s (assuming the machine is working).
-All your meals could be fast food, which can make for a memorable Valentine’s day.
+What makes this a cheap Valentine’s Day idea is that your dinner could be from a mom and pop restaurant and dessert could be ice cream from McDonald’s (assuming the machine is working).
+All your meals could be fast food, which can make for a memorable Valentine’s Day.
 Whatever you decide on, make sure it’s a place that isn’t going to be reservation only.